hotwax/oms-documentation/deployment&configuration/shopify/ShopifyIntegration/shipping-method.md

 Once shipping methods are created, they need to be mapped with the Shopify Shop to receive accurate information for order processing and fulfillment.

-## Steps to Map Shipping Method with Shopify:
+## Steps to Map Shipping Method with Shopify

 1. Navigate to the `Shopify Shop Carrier Shipment` section on the Shopify Shop Page.
 2. Click on the `Add` button, which will open up a new pop-up box.